Return to Cranford: Episode guide

-Captain Brown calls the town together and reveals that the railway will now be able to reach Cranford, as Septimus has sold the entire Hanbury estate to the railway.
-Harry, dismayed, tells Miss Galindo of his agreement with Septimus and Miss Galindo intervenes to put a stop to it.
+Captain Brown reveals to the town that the railway will now be able to reach Cranford, as Septimus has sold the entire Hanbury estate to the railway.
+Harry, dismayed, tells Miss Galindo of his agreement with Septimus, and she intervenes to put a stop to it.
 Many residents are still opposed to the railway – including Mr Buxton, who reveals that he owns a parcel of land previously thought part of Hanbury Park.
 He refuses to sell, blocking the railway's progress.

-Mary arrives to stay with Matty and says that she is engaged to Mr Turnbull, a wealthy man.
-Jem Hearne tells Matty that he and Tilly will have to leave Cranford if the railway does not reach the town due to lack of work.
+Jem Hearne tells Matty that, if the railway does not reach the town, he and Tilly will have to leave Cranford due to lack of work.

-Matty realises that she will have to change.
-She invites her friends and neighbours to accompany her on a train journey so they can see that it is not the evil force they might think it is.
-Her four friends come, along with Mr Buxton, his son William and Peggy Bell.
-As Matty herself begins to feel ill, others gradually relax and find themselves enjoying the trip.
+Matty realises that she will have to change her opinion on the railway.
+She invites her friends and neighbours to accompany her on a train journey so they can see that it is not the evil force they think it is.
+Her four friends come, along with Mr Buxton, his son William, his ward Erminia and Peggy Bell.
+Although Matty herself feels a bit of motion sickness, others gradually relax and find themselves enjoying the trip.
 In a separate carriage, William and Peggy sit on opposite benches.
 As the train lurches, they are thrown together.
-He then confesses his love for her and asks her to marry him.
+He confesses his love for her and asks her to marry him.

-The train returns to Hanbury Halt.
-Mr Buxton's tells Matty that it took great courage to try to persuade the others.
-He is sorry to have stood in the way of progress; thanks to Matty's excursion, he has decided to sell his land and allow the train construction to proceed.
+The train returns to Hanbury Halt, and Mr Buxton tells Matty that it took great courage to try to persuade the others.
+He is sorry to have stood in the way of progress; thanks to Matty's excursion, he has decided to sell his land and allow the railway construction to proceed.